agocke/csharplang/proposals/ownership.md

 Note that there is a mutable and read-only version of the `Borrow` type.
 These are analogous to `ref` and `ref readonly` and serve similar purposes.
 They fall into the same aliasing restrictions above: there may be either one mutable borrowed reference or any number of read-only borrows, but they are mutually exclusive.

 Also note that the Borrow types are intrinsic -- they can violate some other rules, like substitution of resource types for generics.
 It is also illegal to copy `Borrow<T>`, as this would create multiple mutable references.
+In addition, the owner cannot be used, moved, or dropped while borrowed.

 The `Value` property will be illegal to access by all code except the compiler.
 Note that all instance methods of resource types consider their receiver borrowed, so this includes all instance members.
 In fact, the compiler is responsible for analyzing all operations on `Borrow<T>` as if they were operations on `T` and automatically translating them through calls to `Value`.